 For more information: http://coewebapps3.edmonton.ca/communityservices/skating.aspx

-- The program will be cancelled at -25 degrees Celsius with the wind-chill.
+- The program will be cancelled at -23 degrees Celsius with the wind-chill, or if the ice is closed by the facility.

 For more information: https://www.edmonton.ca/activities_parks_recreation/drop-in-learn-to-skate-program.aspx